chironcodes/tkinter_playground/README.md

+This program has a fully operational CRUD for evey table and also has funcionalities to export pdf reports from sells and sellers

+# Recreating the environment:

-- The `./mysql/mysql_dump.sql` file already has DDL/DML doing both creation of tables and insertion of mock data
+- The `./mysql/mysql_dump.sql` file includes both DDL/DML creating tables and inserting mock data.

 <div align="center">